 Common mistakes and how to avoid them

-- Ignoring hydration: People often stop drinking water once they start eating.
-The fix: Drink 8–12 ounces of water (with electrolytes) between your small refeeding snacks.
+People often stop drinking water once they start eating, but refeeding increases your body's demand for fluid as it shifts back into digestion mode.
+The fix: Drink 8-12 ounces (250-350ml) of water (with electrolytes) between your small refeeding snacks.
+Maintaining urine color at a pale-yellow shade is a simple indicator that hydration is adequate.

 Sample refeeding meal plans